2i2c-org/2i2c-org.github.io/content/blog/2023/new-design/index.md

 authors: ["Chris Holdgraf", "Zack Adell"]
 tags: []
 categories: ["updates"]
-date: 2023-09-01
+date: 2023-09-07
 featured: false
 draft: false
 ---

 We are thrilled to announce a revitalized visual brand for 2i2c.
-As we continue to grow and evolve, it's essential that our branding is capable of communicating who we are, what we stand for, and how we envision our future.
-We hope that this new design will let us unify our visual style across the many places where 2i2c operates.
+As we continue to grow and evolve, it's essential that our branding communicates who we are, what we stand for, and how we envision our future.
+We hope that this new design will unify our visual style across the many places where 2i2c operates.

-In pursuit of these objectives, we teamed up with [Zack Adell](https://www.behance.net/iamzackadell), a designer based in Nairobi that has worked with several similar projects over the years (having most-recently overhauled the [Invest in Open Infrastructure design](https://investinopen.org/blog/introducing-our-new-logo-and-visual-identity/)).
+In pursuit of these objectives, we teamed up with [Zack Adell](https://www.linkedin.com/in/zacharia-adell-230a3399), a designer based in Nairobi who has worked with several similar projects over the years (having most-recently overhauled the [Invest in Open Infrastructure brand design](https://investinopen.org/blog/introducing-our-new-logo-and-visual-identity/)).
 After several rounds of brainstorming, design reviews, and fine-tuning, we've landed on a visual identity that resonates with our organization.

 ## Meet Our New Logo and design system